tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 In this task we will create directories for each of the FSLogix profile types and assign the recommended permissions.

-1. Navigate to the networked drive in File explorer
+1. Navigate to the networked drive in File explorer.

     ![This is an image of where you will find the network drive that you mounted in the previous task.](images/networkdrive.png)